 1. Dolly In and Dolly Out

-When you move the camera smoothly towards the subject, it is labeled “dolly in.”
+When you move the camera smoothly toward the subject, it is labeled “dolly in.”
 On the contrary, you dolly out when you move your camera away from the subject.
-Additionally, some dollies come with a provision for the vertical movement known as the pedestal move.
+Additionally, some dollies come with a provision for vertical movement known as the pedestal move.
 However, a dolly can be mounted over a crane for additional height and flexibility.
 During this standard dolly movement, the need for a secondary camera movement is minimal.
 However, you may have to manually adjust the focus distance to maintain the focus on your subject.
 This shot helps build anticipation and suspense in your viewer’s minds.

 2. Dolly Zoom

-Dolly Zoom is the most popular and tricky shot that involves a back and forth camera movement while also zooming the lens.
+Dolly Zoom is the most popular and tricky shot that involves a back-and-forth camera movement while also zooming the lens.
 You can use this shot to amplify the background.
 Eventually, this shot successfully leaves a visual and psychological effect on your viewer when it outgrows the foreground.
 Hence, it is an indispensable tool in creating a hallucinatory or frightful experience for the viewer.